CIS3296SoftwareDesignF21/rockon-core/README.md

 # How to Run

+# How to Install
-1. Clone the repository
+1. Clone this repository
 2. Install [Maven](https://maven.apache.org/install.html)
 3. Install the dependancies specified in `pom.xml` by running `mvn install`
 4. Run the SpringBoot application by running `mvn spring-boot:run`

-# How to Install

 # Week 2 Readme Link